yuanmingwang/Profit-Maximizing-Simulation-of-Tim-Hortons-Using-a-Queueing-Network-Model/README.md

 experiments, confidence intervals, and policy/staffing comparisons.

 ## Prerequisites
-nstalled pyyaml via
+Installed pyyaml via
 ```bash
 python3 -m pip install --user pyyaml
 ```
-so the runner can load YAML configs; ensure this package is available in any environment that runs the experiments.
+So the runner can load YAML configs; ensure this package is available in any environment that runs the experiments.

 ## How to run